 The Office Time Dilemma

 Do you ever notice that when you’re at home or out, time seems to fly by quickly, but when you’re at work, it feels like the clock is barely moving forward at all?
 Why does time go so slowly when we work in the office?
-It’s as if every minute stretches out indefinitely, making the workday feel like an eternity.
+It’s a common question many people ask themselves as it feels like every minute stretches out indefinitely, making the workday drag on like an eternity.

 If you feel this way, know that it’s not just you.
 In fact, there are millions of people all over the world who go through the same experience.